Assess a patient's need for pain control

 What is a prescription drug monitoring program (PDMP)?

-A PDMP is a database of controlled substances that are dispensed by pharmacies in each state (with a few exceptions, including Veterans Administration prescriptions).
+A PDMP is a database of controlled substances dispensed by pharmacies in each state (with a few exceptions, including Veterans Administration prescriptions).
 A list of state PDMP websites can be found here.
-Reviewing the PDMP allows physicians to identify the controlled substances that have been dispensed to a patient, or if potentially hazardous drug interactions may exist (e.g., between opioids and benzodiazepines).
+Reviewing the PDMP allows physicians to identify the controlled substances that have been dispensed to a patient or if potentially hazardous drug interactions may exist (eg, between opioids and benzodiazepines).

 How should the PDMP be used?

 Physicians can use their state PDMP to make more informed treatment decisions.
-For some patients, it may make sense to check the PDMP every three to six months, for others, it may be appropriate to check with each prescription renewal.
-Physicians should also become familiar with their state laws about checking the PDMP, as this is mandatory in certain states and the mandated frequencies may differ.
+For some patients, it may make sense to check the PDMP every 3 to 6 months; for others, it may be appropriate to check with each prescription renewal.
+Physicians should also become familiar with their state laws about checking the PDMP, as regularly checking the PDMP is mandatory to do in certain states and the mandated frequencies may differ.
 Some electronic health records (EHR) have PDMP data integrated into them.

 In certain states, physicians can delegate PDMP access to nurses or medical assistants; those team members can access patient PDMP reports as a part of pre-visit planning.
 However, some states require prescribers to access the PDMP report themselves.